iifl-logo

 d) the Directors had prepared the annual accounts on a going concern basis;

-e) the Directors had laid proper internal financial controls to be followed and that such internal financial controls were adequate and were operating effectively; and
+e) the Directors had laid proper internal financial controls to be followed by the company and such internal financial controls were adequate and were operating effectively; and

 WHISTLE BLOWER POLICY AND VIGIL MECHANISM